datsenko-md/ekadashi/README.md

     * make install

 ## Usage
-    * make ekadashi // => messages will be in result.txt
+    * make ekadashi // => messages for current year ekadashi for Dnipro will be in result.txt